-Seriously, driving customers to a Facebook group where they can ask questions, post tips, and get help from support keeps them highly engaged with your brand.
+Seriously, driving customers to a Facebook group where they can ask questions, post tips and get help from support keeps them highly engaged with your brand.

 You often see this tactic deployed by SaaS companies, but there’s no reason why physical product businesses can’t benefit from it too.

 For example, check out Instapot’s 3+ million-member Facebook group.
-With over 10k posts per month, this is free engagement-city for Instapot.
+With over 10k posts per month, this is a free engagement-city for Instapot.

 5. Use Customer Accounts (The Right Way)